d2foundry/hot-metal/docs/features/roll-editor.md

 # Roll Editor

-🚧 These docs are still under construction! 🚧

-You can contribute to them on [Github](https://github.com/d2foundry/hot-metal/tree/main/docs/features).

 ## Overview

 With the Roll Editor screen, you can see any weapon's stats, what perks are currently available, and how mods, abilities, and exotic armor can affect your weapon.
 If you have ever wondered how opening shot or heating up affects your weapons stats, the Roll Editor seeks to clarify that for you in a clear and concise way.
 Then, once you have created the perfect roll for your weapon, you can share it with your friends and/or export it to a DIM wishlist.